ZhiYangAng/Chocolate-Customer-Dashboard-PowerBI/README.md

 # **Chocolate Customer Dashboard**

-Data Pipeline: Kaggle ➜ Excel ➜ MySQL ➜ Power BI
+Data Pipeline: Excel Power Query (csv) ➜ MySQL Workbench ➜ Power BI Desktop

+***Disclaimer: The data is synthetic and designed to simulate of real life data analysis for business problem solving***

 ## **Project Overview**
-The project analysed customer demographic and products preferences
+The project analysed customer demographics and products preferences for a global chocolate retailer.
+The final interactive dashboard provide actionable insights to support data-driven decision-making for marketing stategies and regional growth.

 ## **Business Objectives**

+* Identify customers' purchase behaviour and demographic trends.
+* Analyze top-performing chococolate by using DAX ranking measure.
+* Track the potential growth opportunities across global cities based on revenue.

 ## **Methodology**